PixelsForGlory/L-System/README.md

 If using the Pixels for Glory NuGet repository at http://pixelsforglory.azurewebsites.net/nuget, install the `PixelsForGlory.LSystem` package into your own class library project or install the `PixelsForGlory.Unity3D.LSystem` package into a Unity3D project.

 ## Usage

+The examples below show a context sensitive l-system and a parametric l-system.
+Instead of using the traditional string to represent the system a list of objects are used instead.

+Below are classes and interfaces a developer will need to implement to create his/her own system:

+- `ICopy` should be implemented by types that represent the state of an l-system during a production run.
+When traversing down a supporting branch of a system, the state will need to be deep copied.
+- `ILSystemModule` represents a module in the l-system.
+In the context of the wikipedia article, this interface represents variables and constants in the examples.
+- `ILSystemQueryableModule` represents a module in the l-system that can be queried during production.
+In the context of the wikipedia article, this interface represents "Parametric grammars".
+These are useful if trying to draw the l-system.
+- `LSystemProduction` represents a context sensitive grammar for a production of the l-system.
+Has built in condition and probablity which can be defined for each production.

 ### Context Sensitive Example